Asiana Treks and Tours

 Packing Checklist:

 When planning a trip to Nepal, packing the right gear is crucial for a successful journey.
 This includes clothing, equipment, and accessories tailored to your trek and the time of year.
 If you're trekking, pack light unless you're hiring a porter.
 Consider renting or buying gear in Nepal to save space.
-Ensure your equipment is high-quality and in good condition to avoid problems in the mountains.
+Ensure your equipment is high-quality and in good condition to avoid mountain problems.
 Take our suggestions to prepare your baggage correctly.
 Lastly, double-check the weather forecast and ensure you have all the necessary items for a safe and comfortable trip.

 Altitude Sickness and Acclimatisation: